Toy dog

-Toy dog traditionally refers to a very small dog or a grouping of small and very small breeds of dog.
+Toy dog traditionally refers to a very small dog or a grouping of small breeds of dog.
 A toy dog may be of any of various dog types.
 Types of dogs referred to as toy dogs may include spaniels, pinschers and terriers that have been bred down in size.
 Not all toy dogs are lap dogs.

 Small dogs

 The Yorkshire Terrier is one of the most popular of the toy breeds.

 The Chinese Crested Dog is a hairless toy breed.